 There is no Solid Answer for How Long SEO Takes to Work

 One of the best ways to get results as fast as possible is to hire an effective, experienced SEO company.
-This way, you’ll avoid pitfalls that can slow or even derail your efforts.
-You’ll also be able to focus on your own business, while the pros take care of the hard work of getting more organic traffic to your site.
+This way, you’ll avoid pitfalls that can slow or even derail your SEO efforts.
+You’ll be able to focus on your own business, while the pros take care of the hard work of getting more organic traffic to your site.